intel/cluster-management-toolkit/docs/roadmap/Project_roadmap.md

     * [ ] Refactor libraries in a way that makes a __CMT__ release possible.
 This includes:
         * [ ] No circular dependencies.
-        * [ ] No logging from libraries; raise custom exceptions that include extra exception data (formatted exception messages), no use of sys.exit() from libraries.
+        * [ ] No logging from libraries; raise custom exceptions that include extra exception data (formatted exception messages), limit the use of sys.exit() from libraries.
     * [ ] tests: Achieve 45% test coverage for `*.py`.
+* _cmtadm_:
+    * [ ] Support for clusters with virtualised control planes.
+    * [ ] Support for having multiple different VM-hosts in the same cluster.
 * _cmu_:
     * [ ] UI refactoring: data viewers (the logpad in genericinfoloop as well as the containerinfoloop log viewer) should be merged.
 Having two implementation